jsoftware/ide_jhs/guest/guest-readme.txt

 $ # following required if local git changes are required on server
 $ ./aws-sh putr $HOME/git/addons/ide/jhs j9.5/addons/ide
+ these changes are in base install - start required to get them to server or be very careful with following:
+  ./aws-sh ssh
+  sudo cp -r -f j9.5 /jguest/j
+  start'...' required to use new binaries

 $ # following required if new instance needs letsencrypt
 $ ./aws-sh lets-restore # restore local backup tar to remote /etc/letsencrypt